 Increase the likelihood of project and organisational success

-By identifying, prioritising, managing and mitigating risks, projects will less likely run into potential problems that can derail or impact project success.
-The dangers of unmanaged risk are not only onto projects themselves.
-Research shows that unmanaged risk events can negatively impact overall employee productivity, operational efficiency, employee safety, competitive differentiation and reputation.
+By identifying, prioritising, managing, and mitigating risks, you reduce the problems that jeopardise a project’s success.
+However, neglecting to manage risks effectively doesn’t only damage projects.
+Research shows that unmanaged risk events can negatively impact overall employee productivity, operational efficiency, employee safety, competitive differentiation, and reputation.
 Risk management is thus a critical tool to ensure organisational success beyond the realm of projects alone.

 Different types of risks

 Risks come in all different shapes and forms depending on the type of project.
 However, several common types of risks affect three core areas of projects – cost, schedule, and performance.